Alhamzy/BinarySearch/README.md

 # BinarySearch
-Data Strcutres and ALgos practice using python.
+Data Structres and Algorithms practice using python.